coin-or/SYMPHONY/README.md

 ## Docker Image

-A Docker image containing an installed version of SYMPHONYH is available at
+A Docker image containing an installed version of SYMPHONY is available at

 https://hub.docker.com/repository/docker/coinor/symphony